Riesz summability on boundary lines of holomorphic functions generated by Dirichlet series: Perron's formula in terms of horizontal limits

-With the aid of Theorem \ref{convolution1} we now continue the modification of the Perron type formula from Remark~\ref{perronformula1} .
+With the aid of Theorem \ref{convolution1} we now continue the modification of the Perron-type formula from Remark~\ref{perronformula1} .
 The following result is the main contribution of this subsection -- Perron's formula in terms of horizontal limits.

 \begin{Theo} Let $f\in H_{\infty,\ell}^{\lambda}[\re > 0]$ and $k>\ell\ge 0$.
 Then

 where

 \end{Theo}